Quick Links

 At Blenheim Primary School, our pupils benefit from and enjoy a broad and balanced curriculum which promotes their spiritual, moral, cultural, emotional and physical development.
 Our Curriculum is our driver in learning and something we as a whole-school community are very passionate about.
 In addition to our school curriculum, we place a big emphasis on creating learning opportunities which children will remember forever.
 As part of the Education for the 21st Century Trust, we are very fortunate to have access to school minibuses, meaning that we are able to enjoy educational activities off-site regularly to further enhance pupils’ learning experiences.

-At Blenheim, we teach all subjects of the National Curriculum which include reading, writing, mathematics, science, history, geography, art and design, music, RE, modern foreign languages, PSHE and citizenship, PE and Games to name but a few!
+At Blenheim, we teach all subjects of the National Curriculum which include reading, writing, mathematics, science, history, geography, art and design, music, RE, modern foreign languages, PSHE and citizenship, PE and Games.

 ___________________________________________________________________